 Our Bar/Bat Mitzvah programme for years 6, 7, & 8 is designed to guarantee that students have the most effective opportunities to learn in the most conducive and sociable of circumstances.

 4.30pm – 5.30pm: After school hang-out, offering a wide window for arrival.
 Opportunity for socializing, food and games.
 Hebrew Club from 5.00-5.30pm for those that need it.

 5.30pm – 5.45pm: A time for all three year groups to be together

-5.45pm – 6.45pm: > > Year 6 will focus on prayer, liturgy and belief, combining some of the biggest questions which underpin religion and > humanity.
-They will familiarise themselves with the FRS services and have a strong emphasis on Hebrew. > > Friday Group (starting a year before a Bar / Bat Mitzvah)
+5.45pm – 6.45pm:

+Year 6 focus on prayer, liturgy and belief, combining some of the biggest questions which underpin religion and humanity.
+They familiarise themselves with the FRS services and have a strong emphasis on Hebrew.

+Friday Group (starting a year before a Bar / Bat Mitzvah)

 B’nei Mitzvah students at FRS learn in a dynamic and exciting peer-led programme called Friday Group.
 They meet weekly one-on-one with their helper (a young person who has recently been through the process themselves) and learn the prayers, blessings and Torah readings which they will read on their Bar Mitzvah / Bat Mitzvah, also giving them the skills to lead services in the future.